dicksondickson/samsung-ssd-firmware-update-linux/README.md

 Get the firmware iso link for your SSD from Samsung at https://semiconductor.samsung.com/us/consumer-storage/support/tools/

+To verify it worked, just run it again and it should tell you it's already updated or check the firmware version with a ```smartctl -a /dev/disk/by-id/yourdisk | grep Firmware```

 POWER CYCLE YOUR SYSTEM AFTER THE UPDATE!

 Tested in PopOS 20.04